-- 5.2.1 The General Meeting deals with the following matters: - a) Adopting the agenda; - b) Adopting the minutes of the last General Meeting; - c) Receiving the Speaker's report for the work of the Board; - d) Receiving the Representation Executive Council President's report for the work of the Representation Executive Council; - e) Receiving the Executive Director's report for the administration and management of the Students' Association; - f) Receiving the audited financial statements and the auditor's report for the previous fiscal year; - g) Appointing the auditors for the next fiscal year; - h) Considering matters specified by the Board in the meeting notice; and - i) Other specific motions from active members in good standing and that have received proper notice. - 5.2.2 A general meeting of the members will always be held to address certain important and fundamental aspects of SAMRU business, including: - a) Amending the bylaws; - b) Amending SAMRU's objects or charitable purposes; - c) Issuing debentures; - d) Materially altering SAMRU's operating agreements or financial agreements with Mount Royal University; and/or - e) Winding up the affairs of SAMRU.
+- 5.2.1 The General Meeting deals with the following matters: - a) Adopting the agenda; - b) Adopting the minutes of the last General Meeting; - c) Receiving the report(s) for the work of the SAMRU including the work of the board, the Representation Executive Council, and the administration and management of the Students' Association; - d) Receiving the audited financial statements and the auditor's report for the previous fiscal year; - e) Appointing the auditors for the next fiscal year; - f) Considering matters specified by the Board in the meeting notice; - g) Election of Governors to the board; and - h) Other specific motions from active members in good standing and that have received proper notice. - 5.2.2 A general meeting of the members will always be held to address certain important and fundamental aspects of SAMRU business, including: - a) Amending the Bylaws; - b) Amending SAMRU's objects or charitable purposes; - c) Issuing debentures; - d) Materially altering SAMRU's operating agreements or financial agreements with Mount Royal University; and/or e) Winding up the affairs of SAMRU.